Weekend (Earth and Fire song): Scooter version

 "Weekend" was also covered by German techno group Scooter as "Weekend!".
 It was released on 24 February 2003 as the first single from their ninth studio album, The Stadium Techno Experience (2003).
 The single reached number two in Germany and was a top-10 hit in Austria, Denmark, Finland, the Netherlands, Norway, and Sweden.
 In Norway, the song is certified Platinum for sales exceeding 10,000.

 Music video

 The video for the song takes place on an illuminated part of a loam-covered floor encircled by dark.
 While Scooter are performing the song, there are Buddhist and Christian monks, nuns, Asian martial artists, topless women dancing and making out, traditional Indian female dancers and Ganesha dancing around them.
 H. P. Baxxter can also be seen wearing a costume resembling those worn by the Roman centurions.
 The video was censored in the multimedia part of the CD single released in Germany.

+On 13 March 2008, British music channel Clubland TV broadcast the uncensored video, featuring female topless dancers, at 7:05pm, almost two hours before the watershed.
+Two viewers complained to Ofcom, the regulatory body who concluded that this was an isolated incident, as Clubland TV were a new channel and played the unedited version in error over the intended censored version.
+The channel apologised for the incident.